wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-connections.md

 |---|---|
 |Get-AutomationConnection|Gets a connection to use.
 Returns a hash table with the properties of the connection.|

->[AZURE.NOTE] You should avoid using variables in the -Name parameter of **Get- AutomationConnection** since this can complicate discovering dependencies between runbooks and connection assets at design time.
+>[AZURE.NOTE] You should avoid using variables in the -Name parameter of **Get-AutomationConnection** since this can complicate discovering dependencies between runbooks and connection assets at design time.

 ## Creating a New Connection